More civilians now killed by US, Afghan forces than by insurgents: UN

 In 2017, the US military started quickening its operational tempo after President Donald Trump loosened restrictions and made it easier for American forces to bomb Taliban positions.

 While other nations may contribute logistical or technical support, it is US aircraft that conduct most strikes.
 Afghanistan’s fledgeling air force is also flying more sorties.

 The US has sent huge B-52 bombers on runs over the country and benefited from an increase in aerial hardware as operations against the Islamic State group in Iraq and Syria tapered off.

-UNAMA’s report did, however, also find that civilian casualties dropped 23 percent compared with the first three months of 2018.
+UNAMA’s report did however find that overall, civilian casualties dropped 23 percent as compared to the first three months of 2018.